Georgia TRS Retirement Calculator

 Georgia TRS vs surrounding state systems

 Georgia's 2% multiplier puts it below Texas (2.3%) but comparable to Florida (1.6-2.0% depending on tier), South Carolina (1.82%), and Tennessee (1.5-1.8%).
 The 2-year FAS window is the most favorable averaging period in the region.
-The 90% cap is standard for states in this range.
+The 100% cap at 50 years is more generous than most peer systems.

 The 10-year vesting cliff is stricter than the 5-year requirements in Texas, Ohio, and New York.
 A teacher who leaves Georgia after 8 years receives nothing.
 That cliff is a real deterrent to mid-career mobility and worth knowing before making career decisions.